 Scottish-born Pringle had edited the Sydney Morning Herald from 1952 to 1957 after being coaxed to Australia from Britain (where he’d worked on the Manchester Guardian and the Times).
 Back in London and working for the Observer — but missing, he later wrote, “the hot sun, the brilliant light, the crackle and glitter of the Australian bush, the warm, aromatic air and starlit nights” — he’d had another visit from Henderson.
 Would he be interested in coming back to Australia to edit a national weekly in Sydney or a national daily in Canberra?
 And, while these projects were being developed, would he host a current affairs program on Fairfax’s Channel 7?

-These offers, expressed with Henderson’s usual “immense enthusiasm and personality,” seemed exciting enough to Pringle to justify a return to Australia.
-He resigned from the Observer, packed up his family and sailed to Sydney in late 1963.
+These offers, expressed with Henderson’s usual “immense enthusiasm and personality,” seemed exciting enough to justify a return to Australia.
+Pringle resigned from the Observer, packed up his family and sailed to Sydney in late 1963.
 He then spent a frustrating few months hosting Seven Days, an under-resourced rival of the ABC’s Four Corners. (“I discovered, slightly to my surprise, that I was no good on television,” he confesses in his memoir Have Pen: Will Travel.)
 And then, in early 1964, he was summoned to Henderson’s office and presented with the job of saving the Canberra Times.

 “Mr Henderson, who was an ebullient man, several times announced that the Canberra Times was to be a ‘national paper,’” recalled Pringle.
 “This was not strictly accurate… Our aim was to make the Canberra Times a paper which served the federal capital in the same way that the Washington Post served Washington.”
 The hope was that the paper would grow with the city “and eventually acquire a national importance.”